 Uterine fibroids are a common gynecological problem that affects women during their childbearing years.
 Many women may not even realize they have uterine fibroids until an annual pelvic exam discovers them.
 However, uterine fibroids may be the underlying cause of your pelvic pain or heavy menstrual bleeding.
-Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, and Jennifer Henderson, FNP-BC, at Zeid Pelvic Health Center in Tyler, Texas, specialize in the diagnosis and treatment of uterine fibroids.
-They offer many innovative treatment options to alleviate symptoms.
+Yasser Zeid, MD, FACOG, FPMRS, a dual board-certified OB/GYN, at Zeid Pelvic Health Center in Tyler, Texas, specialize in the diagnosis and treatment of uterine fibroids.
+He offers many innovative treatment options to alleviate symptoms.
 Call the office or book an appointment online today.

 Uterine fibroids are non-cancerous muscular tumors that grow in the uterus.
 They’re very common and vary in size and number.

 Researchers are still investigating what causes women to develop uterine fibroids but theorize hormones and genetics may play a role.
 For example, fibroids grow quickly during pregnancy because of an increase in hormone levels and shrink when women reach menopause.

 You may be at greater risk of developing uterine fibroids if they run in your family.

 In most women, uterine fibroids don’t cause symptoms.
 However, these benign tumors may be the underlying cause of your: